uodatascience/Intro_to_R/01_Introduction.md

 Functions
 ---------

-Now that you know about *objects*, you'll want to know about *functions*.
-In R, we use functions to do stuff to objects.
-Functions take in some input, perform some operation, and then provide some output.
-We've already covered several functions: *c() is a function for putting things together +it stands for concatenate(mneumonic: it also shares an initial with combine) +it takes objects as the input, combines them, and provides the combined object as an output *sqrt() is a function +it takes numeric objects as inputs (elements, vectors, matrices), calculates square-root of each, and outputs the calculated square root. *as.data.frame() is a function +it takes some object and formats it as a dataframe *print() is a function +it takes some object as input, and the output is that object printed to the console \*cbind() is a fucntion +it takes at least two objects, and combines them column-wise
+-   c() is a function for putting things together
+    -   it stands for concatenate(mneumonic: it also shares an initial with combine)
+    -   it takes objects as the input, combines them, and provides the combined object as an output
+-   sqrt() is a function
+    -   it takes numeric objects as inputs (elements, vectors, matrices), calculates square-root of each, and outputs the calculated square root.
+-   as.data.frame() is a function
+    -   it takes some object and formats it as a dataframe
+-   print() is a function
+    -   it takes some object as input, and the output is that object printed to the console
+-   cbind() is a fucntion
+    -   it takes at least two objects, and combines them column-wise
+    -   this is a good example of arguments separated by a comma.
+If you glance back to the cbind() function we used, we passed it two vectors, separated by a comma. cbind() expects you to provide two objects that you want to combine column-wise; these two objects are the first two arguments of cbind, and we separate them with a comma.

 Some of the functions that you'll use are already in your install of R.
 You can write your own functions (more on this later on) or you can use